 Here, we can also notice that Asian paint is a virtually debt-free company.
 The total debt of Asian paints is around Rs 37.21 crores against the net worth of Rs 6,950 crores.

-Overall, Asian paints is a fundamentally strong company with healthy growth rate and should be considered worth investing as one of the great stocks for long term investment in India.
+Overall, Asian paints is a fundamentally strong company with a healthy growth rate and should be considered worth investing as one of the great stocks for long-term investment in India.